Visit Marshall County’s three state parks and discover why we call them Majestic.

 The first thing that you will notice about CATHEDRAL CAVERNS STATE PARK is the massive entrance.
 The huge opening measures 126 feet wide and 25 feet high.
 And it gets even better.
 Inside the cavern, you will find Big Rock Canyon, Mystery River, and some of the most beautiful formations Mother Nature has ever created.
 Among them, you will see Stalagmite Mountain, The Frozen Waterfall, and Goliath, a huge stalagmite column that reaches the ceiling of the cave some 45 feet above!
 The cave maintains a comfortable 60-degree temperature year round and is the perfect stop any afternoon.

 BUCK'S POCKET STATE PARK is 2,000-acres of secluded land tucked into a natural pocket of the Appalachian Mountains in northeast Alabama.
-The park has an improved campground, complete with tables, grills, shelters, laundry, comfort station, playground, and hiking trails.
+The campground is currently closed to campers, but open as a walk in day use area only.
+Great for hiking and picnicking with the family.

 The view from the trail head is breathtaking and allows visitors to view the mountains and valleys in all their natural splendor.
 One of the best times to visit the park is during the changing of the seasons when the fall colors explode across the mountain ridge.